downingbots/ALSET/README.md

 The ALSET vehicles can run all the jetbot tutorials with minor mods.
 In addition, the software for ALSET vehicles can be trained to do a sequence of individual tasks like "search for cube", "drive to cube",and "pick up cube".
 The ALSET S has a robot arm for mobile manipulation.
-Finally, SIRjetbot1 can do end-to-end optimizations of the sequence of individual tasks via reinforcement learning.
+Finally, ALSET software can do end-to-end optimizations of the sequence of individual tasks via reinforcement learning.

 ALSET vehicles are inexpensive platforms to run NNs and DDQN reinforcement learning on a mobile manipulator.
 The ALSET hardware and software is generalized to handle many inexpensive RC toys with tracked or differential-drive wheels that have  an arm or crane or dozer blade or shovel.
 Just add a Jetson Nano, battery, and camera mounted near the end of the arm/excavator/bulldozer/crane/shovel as described below.
 Contact me if interested.